 - Buzzfeed and Densho.org cooperated to make this video in which Japanese-Americans visit Manzanar.

-- Located here is a brief overview of Fred Korematsu vs. the United States.
-This Supreme Court case, and Korematsu’s bravery in challenging Executive Order 9066, is a crucial part of 20th century American legal history.
+- Fred Korematsu’s Supreme Court case, and Korematsu’s bravery in challenging Executive Order 9066, is a crucial part of 20th century American legal history.

-- FEPOW (Far East Prisoners of War) website, an excellent resource with links to other projects.
+- FEPOW (Far East Prisoners of War) website is an excellent resource with links to other projects.

 - This link is a personal gallery of a user’s father’s photographs from his time served in the Pacific War.
 (The language use reflects the perspective of an American combat veteran during that time.)